Hillsong: Is this celeb-filled, Instagram-friendly church the new face of evangelicalism?

 Lentz’s self-presentation is characteristic of how Hillsong preaches.
 You’ll be hard-pressed to find the word “evangelical” or even “religion” on the church’s materials.
 The seemingly hip and youth-driven church, according to James Madison University professor of religion David Kirkpatrick, rejects labels—much like millennials themselves.
 At Hillsong, faith is chiefly about a relationship to God.
 This, Kirkpatrick told NBC News, falls in line with evangelical tradition.

-“That idea that faith is something of the heart, not intellectual ascent, is actually something quintessentially evangelical,” Kirkpatrick explained.
+“That idea that faith is something of the heart, not just an intellectual assent, is actually something quintessentially evangelical,” Kirkpatrick explained.

 While Hillsong might feel new to those unfamiliar with evangelical history, Kirkpatrick warns people against seeing it as a total “departure” from the sect’s history.
 Hillsong employs “a pretty classical evangelical way to talk about faith,” he said.